 In the 1960s, psychologists Jonathan Freedman and Scott Fraser ran a now-famous experiment.
 They went door-to-door in a California neighborhood and asked homeowners to install a massive, ugly billboard reading “DRIVE CAREFULLY” on their front lawns.
 Most people said no. A full 83% refused.

-Here’s the shocking result.
-When the big billboard request came two weeks later, 76% of these people said yes.
+Here is the shocking result.
+When the big billboard request came two weeks later, 76% of these people said yes.[2]
 They went from accepting a tiny sticker to agreeing to block their entire front yard with an ugly sign.

 It Gets Weirder

 Freedman and Fraser tried another version.
 They asked a different group to sign a petition supporting “keeping California beautiful.”
 Everyone signed.
-Who’s against beauty?
+Who is against beauty?
 Then, two weeks later, they came back with the big DRIVE CAREFULLY billboard request.
 About half of these people agreed.
 Even though the petition had nothing to do with driving safety.

 What happened?
 Signing that petition changed how these people saw themselves.
 They became, in their own minds, the kind of person who supports good causes.
 When the next request came along, they said yes to stay consistent with that self-image.